OpenFuturePlatform/token-snapshot-tool/README.md

 # ERC-20 TOKEN SNAPSHOT

-ERC-20 TOKEN SNAPSHOT exports to csv file of token balance of erc-20 smart contract at specific block There are two strategies to obtain balance:
+ERC-20 TOKEN SNAPSHOT exports token balance of erc-20 smart contract at specific block to csv file.

+There are two strategies to obtain balance:
    1. From archived node
    2. From transfer events